jvelilla/git_commands/README.md

 The staging area is a (temporary)place to record things(changes) before committing.

     - https://initialcommit.com/blog/git-add

 ## How to add Changes to Git.
-Use `git status` to check you changes to the repository.
+Use `git status` to check your changes to the repository.

-The git add command can be used to stage one file, multiple files, or stage changes in an entire directory.
+The `git add` command can be used to stage one file, multiple files, or stage changes in an entire directory.
 ```
 git add .
 ```